grafana/tempo/docs/sources/tempo/configuration/_index.md

             # total number of workers pulling jobs from the queue
             [max_workers: <int> | default = 30]

-            # length of job queue. imporatant for querier as it queues a job for every block it has to search
+            # length of job queue. important for querier as it queues a job for every block it has to search
             [queue_depth: <int> | default = 10000 ]

         # configuration block for the Write Ahead Log (WAL)